-As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2020 was \$582,721.
+As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2021 was \$548,832.
 The costs of the District's activities were primarily funded by program revenues.
-Program revenues, comprised primarily of assessments, decreased during the current fiscal year as a result of the District receiving less funds from FEMA for Hurricane Irma in the current year.
-In total, expenses, including depreciation, decreased from the prior fiscal year.
-The majority of the decrease was the result of a decrease in hurricane related expenses and landscape maintenance and repairs.
+Program revenues, comprised primarily of assessments during the current and prior fiscal years.
+In total, expenses decreased from prior fiscal year, due to services transferred to the HOA